 You gain a unique selling proposition

-You gain a new source of income
+You gain a new revenue stream

 You gain new customer groups